Login

 How is R2 utilized?

-R2 is incorporated into the DarkTrend Scanner.
+R2 is incorporated into the DarkTrend Screener.
 We believe that an R2 close to 50% (0.5) is optimal for identifying dark trends.
-At this level, the stock chart contains enough external “external noise” or factors to mask individual trends (dark trends) from public view, while still allowing these hidden trends to exist.
+At this level, the stock chart contains enough “external noise” or factors to mask individual trends (dark trends) from public view, while still allowing these hidden trends to exist.
 In practice, we are interested in instruments with an R2 ranging between 30% and 70% (0.3 to 0.7).

 Instruments with a high R2 (>0.8) are of particular interest; these are typically highly correlated ETFs.
 By closely monitoring significant shifts in their dark trends, we can gain insights into the ‘internal workings’ of asset management companies, such as portfolio restructuring and other uncommon occurrences.